Robust Change Detection for Large-Scale Data Streams: Introduction

-Our research makes four contributions in the statistics field by combining robust statistics with sequential change-point detection for high-dimensional streaming data.
-First, our proposed method is robust with respect to infrequent outliers as well as the uncertainty of affected components of the data.
-Second, our proposed method can be implemented recursively and distributed via parallel computing, and thus is suitable for real-time monitoring over long time period for high-dimensional data.
-Third, inspired by the concept of breakdown point \citep{hampel:1968} in the offline robust statistics, we propose a novel concept of false alarm breakdown point to quantify the robustness of any online monitoring schemes, and show that our proposed scheme is indeed has much larger false alarm breakdown point than the classical CUSUM-based schemes.
-Finally, from the mathematical viewpoint, we use Chebyshev's inequality to derive non-asymptotic low bounds on the average run length of false alarm for our proposed method.
-The non-asymptotic results hold regardless of dimensionality, and allow us to provide a deep insight on the effect of high-dimensionality in the context of change-point detection under the modern asymptotic regime when the dimension or the number of data streams goes to $\infty.$
+We should point out that our contribution is not on the optimality theory but on the asymptotic properties of our proposed schemes that include the classical CUSUM-based procedures as a special case.
+Our research makes four contributions in the statistics field by combining robust statistics with sequential change-point detection for large-scale data streams.
+First, our proposed method is robust to infrequent outliers as well as the uncertainty of affected data streams.
+Second, our proposed method can be implemented recursively and distributed via parallel computing and thus is suitable for real-time monitoring over a long time period.
+Third, inspired by the concept of breakdown point \cite{hampel:1968} in the offline robust statistics, we propose a novel concept of false alarm breakdown point to quantify the robustness of any online monitoring schemes and show that our proposed schemes indeed have much larger false alarm breakdown point than the classical CUSUM-based schemes.
+Finally, from the mathematical viewpoint, we use Chebyshev's inequality to derive non-asymptotic lower bounds on the average run length of false alarm of our proposed methods.
+The non-asymptotic results hold regardless of dimensionality and allow us to provide a deep insight into the effect of high-dimensionality in change-point detection under the modern asymptotic regime when the dimension or the number of data streams goes to $\infty.$

 The remainder of this article is organized as follows.
-In Section 2, we start with the modern assumptions and present our proposed scheme in three steps.
-Then we provide the theoretical properties of our proposed scheme in Section 3.
-In Section 4, we introduce the concept of false alarm breakdown point and propose the general method to choose the robust tuning parameter $\alpha.$ Simulation and case study results are presented in Section 5 and Section 6 respectively.
-The proofs of our main theorems are postponed to the Appendix.
+In Section \ref{sec:form}, we start with problem formulations and model assumptions.
+In Section \ref{sec:method}, we introduce our proposed family of robust monitoring schemes.
+In Section \ref{sec:dae}, the properties of the detection efficiency of our proposed schemes and the guideline to choose tuning parameters in our proposed schemes are provided.
+Then, we investigate the robustness of our proposed methods by conducting breakdown point analysis in Section \ref{sec:bd}.
+Simulation results are presented in Section \ref{sec:simu}.
+In Section \ref{sec:con}, we conclude our paper with a few remarks The proofs of our main theorems are postponed to Appendix.